beacon-biosignals/StableHashTraits.jl/README.md

 This means the module of the type does not matter: the module of a type is often considered an implementation detail, so it is left out to avoid unexpected hash changes from non-breaking releases that change the module of a type.

 > [!NOTE]
-> If you wish to disambiguate functions or types that have the same name but that come from different modules you can overload [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type) for those functions.
-If you want to include the module name for a broad set of types, rather than explicitly specifying a module name for each type, you may want to consider calling [`parentmodule_nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.parentmodule_nameof_string) in the body of your `transform_type` method.
-This can avoid a number of footguns when including the module names: for example, `parentmodule_nameof_string` renames `Core` to `Base` to elide Base julia changes to the location of a functions between these two modules and it renames pluto workspace modules to prevent structs from having a different hash each time the notebook is run.
+> If you wish to disambiguate functions or types that have the same name but that come from different modules you can overload [`StableHashTraits.transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type) for those functions.
+If you want to include the module name for a broad set of types, rather than explicitly specifying a module name for each type, you may want to consider calling [`StableHashTraits.module_nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.module_nameof_string) in the body of your `transform_type` method.
+This can avoid a number of footguns when including the module names: for example, `module_nameof_string` renames `Core` to `Base` to elide Base julia changes to the location of a functions between these two modules and it renames pluto workspace modules to prevent structs from having a different hash each time the notebook is run.

 ### `Function`